-We modelled the distribution of 7 species on the Balearic Islands (Western Mediterranean), although their native distribution also includes other continental areas (see the list in Supplementary Material Table S2.2).
+We modelled the distribution of seven species on the Balearic Islands (Western Mediterranean), although their native distribution also includes other continental areas (see the list in Supplementary Material Table S2.2).
 The occurrences were downloaded from Bioatles (http://bioatles.caib.es).

 The output graphs produced by minba for Arbutus unedo and Asphodelus aestivus can be seen in Figure 4 and Figure 5, respectively.
-Both BI_tot and BI_part for the two species did not improve very much when increasing the buffers after the first half, and a similar pattern was seen for almost all the species studied (see all plots in Supplementary Material S4).
-Furthermore, BI_tot for A. aestivus continously decreassed after the second buffer.
+Both BI_tot and BI_part for the two species did not improve very much when increasing the buffers after the first half, and a similar pattern was seen for almost all the studied species (see all plots in Supplementary Material S4).
+Furthermore, BI_tot for A. aestivus continuously decreased after the second buffer.
 The results (Table 2, Figure 6) also showed that the best models for most of the species were those fitted with only part of their distribution, specially taking into account the execution time (86%) but also not doing it (57%).

 Conclusions